Datawrapper

 1. Create a user account;

-2. Internet connection and modern browser;
+2. Internet connection and a modern browser;

 3. Desktop device;